 Antioxidant Properties

-The antioxidants present in coconut oil help neutralize free radicals, reducing the oxidative stress that damages melanocytes.
+The antioxidants present in coconut oil help neutralise free radicals, reducing the oxidative stress that damages melanocytes.
 While direct evidence of coconut oil increasing melanin production is limited, its antioxidant properties may support the preservation and function of existing melanocytes.

 Supporting Evidence and Considerations

 Some studies suggest that coconut oil effectively boosts the management of certain skin conditions.
-For instance, a publication by Kayakalp Global mentioned that coconut oil’s moisturizing qualities could improve the appearance of vitiligo spots by maintaining the required skin hydration and increasing recovery time.
+For instance, a publication by Kayakalp Global mentioned that coconut oil’s moisturising qualities could improve the appearance of vitiligo spots by maintaining the required skin hydration and increasing recovery time.

 For the first step, gently massage virgin coconut oil onto the depigmented areas of the skin.
 This can be done multiple times, as coconut oil is generally safe and healthy.
-Its moisturizing properties help soothe the skin and support overall health.
+Its moisturising properties help soothe the skin and support overall health.

-Coconut oil and Babchi Oil
+Coconut Oil and Babchi Oil

 Babchi oil, derived from the seeds of the Psoralea Corylifolia, stimulates melanocyte activity and promotes repigmentation.
 Mixing babchi oil with coconut oil and simultaneously applying it to the affected areas further enhances its efficacy.